matthias314/SimplicialSets.jl/README.md

 # SimplicialSets.jl

-This packages provides functions to work with simplicial sets.
+This packages provides types and functions to work with simplicial sets.
 Various kinds of simplicial sets are supported, including symbolic simplices, products, bar constructions and Kan loop groups.
 The Eilenberg-Zilber maps and interval cut operations are also implemented.

-**Docstrings and other documentation are under construction.
-Below we illustrate some of the available functionality.**

 The package uses [LinearCombinations.jl](https://github.com/matthias314/LinearCombinations.jl) to represent formal linear combinations of simplices.
 By default, coefficients are of type `Int`.

+The package comes with an extensive [documentation](https://matthias314.github.io/SimplicialSets.jl/dev/).

 ## Examples